folio-org/deprecated-mod-auth/README.md

 ## Authentication
 The Authentication module is responsible for verifying the user's identity and issuing a valid JWT that can be used for system access.
-The implementation of this module may vary (username/password, SAML, OAuth, etc.)
+The implementation of this module may vary (username/password, SAML, OAuth, etc.), and it is possible for more than one Authentication module to exist in a running system.
+The default implementation uses a simple username and password for authentication.

-## Filtering
+## Authorization
 This module is responsible for filtering all proxy traffic and checking for a valid token.
-In addition, it is responsible for retrieving the permissions for a given user and passing these permissions to destination modules.
+In addition, it is responsible for retrieving the permissions for a given user and making decisions regarding access based on user permissions and defined requirements for a given path.
+It provides a token creation endpoint that privileged modules (such as Authentication) may make use of.

-## User and Permission Data
+## Permissions
-This module stores the users, as well as their associated permissions.
-It needs to be accessible by the filtering module, and may need to be accessible by the Authentication module, in the event that Authentication events come with permissions/roles information.
+This module stores permissions and associations between permissions and users.
+It also maintains a heirarchy of permissions and sub-permissions, allowing for permissions to act as roles, rather than simple bits.
+It is used primarily by the Authorization module, though it is possible that some Authentication implementations may have reason to make calls to the Permissions module as well.